-Sitematch has been sponsored by the likes of U+I, BNP Paribas and Willmott Dixon Knight Frank, which has sponsored the event for the last three years, and will do so again in 2017, stated that "by supporting the event, we have been able to facilitate and participate in conversations between the private and public sector that we find enlightening and of value.
+Sitematch has been sponsored by the likes of U+I, BNP Paribas and Willmott Dixon Knight Frank, who stated that "by supporting the event, we have been able to facilitate and participate in conversations between the private and public sector that we find enlightening and of value.
 This is the sort of event that we are proud to be associated with."

 Sarah Steele, marketing manager - inward investment